nick-thewinner/CSCE_435_Group_Project/Report.md

 # Merge Plot CUDA
 Observation:
 -   Strong Scaling
     -   For strong scaling, in our smaller input size plots, our trend lines are mostly constant or maybe very slightly descreasing.
-The only outlier would be for random input size and witht he larger thread counts.
-It seems as the input size increases the trend seems ot be more emphasised more and more.
-Many of the ionputs have a decreaing time as the thread count increases which is good and shows good scaling and parallelism but there are some that seems to spike.
+The only outlier would be for random and sorted input types.
+For the input type lines that do seem to be doing well, they seem to decrease in runtime intitally but then evetually increase backup.
+Although they go back up they don't reach their intial runtime so there will be some speedup.
 -   Speed Up
-    -
+    -   The speed up is essentailly what we expected to see based off of our strong scaling.
+On the input types that actually do speed up, they seem to have a good sharp increase at on the smaller count of threads, but as the thread counts increase there is a decrease in speedup but it still remains above 1.
+Interestingly enough for reverse and sorted input type, the shape of their lines are the complete opposite, with an intial drop in speed up and then the eventual increase which hits around or above 1.0.
 -   Weak Scaling
-    -
+    -   For comp_large it seems that the weak scaling plots are great with all of them being almost perfectly constant with no little to no positive or negative trend.
+For both comm and main there seems to be some random trends.

 # Merge Plot MPI
 Observation: